rochaporto/openstack-vagrant/README.md

 By default the following nodes are available:

    * master: not much here, but it might be useful for additional services
-   * controller: openstack keystone, glance, nova
+   * controller: mysql, openstack keystone, glance
    * compute1: openstack nova-compute

 ## How